 This projects is now entering its final phases, with two major developments close to Harlesden station,

 - Emerald Gardens will see the creation of 109 new homes.

 - Winchelsea Road/Laurence Avenue will deliver 178 new flats and houses.

 Once complete, the scheme will provide a total of 1,850 homes: 1,100 social rent, 100 shared ownership and 650 for sale.
-In addition, a new community hub has been created providing a new heath centre, café, community centre and shops to benefit the whole community.
+In addition, a new community hub has been created providing a new heath centre and community centre to benefit the whole community.